sinshu/numflat/README.md

 # NumFlat

+NumFlat is a numerical computation library for C#.
-The purpose of this project is to provide a convenient C# wrapper for [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS).
-It aims to allow numerical computations related to linear algebra to be performed naturally in C# code.
+The goal of this project is to create an easy-to-use C# wrapper for [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS).
+It aims to enable writing numerical computation processes related to linear algebra in natural C# code.